jeffhandley/QuickReactions/index.md

 1. Refactor the client-side component to use JSX
 1. Integrate the server-side and client-side React.js usage, achieving an "Isomorphic" page

+These 7 major steps are achieved over the course of 19 detailed iterations on the project, starting from nothing to having a functioning isomorphic page.
 Let's get started by getting Node.js serving a "Hello World" page.

 [Begin » Creating Hello World in Node.js](1-helloworld.html)